 One possible answer has nothing to do with training dogs and everything to do with selling ads on TV.
 Drama and confrontation sell.
 A catchphrase like “Calm Assertive Pack Leader” is great for branding a TV show, but the meaning behind it is truly misapplied when it comes to training and interacting with domestic dogs.
 If you think that living with a dog means a constant battle for household supremacy, why have a dog in the first place?

-The truth of the matter is that training your dog doesn’t have to be constant battle of wills and can in fact be fun and exciting for both you and your dog.
+The truth of the matter is that training your dog doesn’t have to be a constant battle of wills and can, in fact, be fun and exciting for both you and your dog.
 By using Positive Reinforcement and Classical Conditioning, we can train our dogs without having to resort to the tactics of the schoolyard bully.

 Following are just a few of the many great resources out there that deal with the science of training, proving once again that science can be fun: